raymondlang/connectify/README.md

-ByteBud is a full stack social media application that allows users to share posts and interact with friends.
+Connectify is a full stack social media application that allows users to share posts and interact with friends.

 [Connectify's Live Site](https://connectify-fcem.onrender.com/)